alipazokit/RHE-mc/README.md

  ```
  ./RHEmc <command_line arguments>
 ```
-To run the highly efficient memory version : (-jn 1000 is recommended in this setting, specifically when there are many overlapping annotations)
+To run the highly memory efficient version : (-jn 1000 is recommended in this setting when there are many overlapping annotations or small annotations)
 ```
 ./RHEmc_mem <command_line arguments>
 ```